JinanshShah179/TodoListApp/README.md

 ## Live Demo

 The application is live on Vercel: [View the live app here](https://todo-list-app-peach-ten.vercel.app/).
-For API testing backend url is this [Backend](https://todolistapp-i76x.onrender.com).

 ## Sample Username and Password
 email : test@gmail.com